-These include Curriculum Adjustment Plans (CAPs), Individual Education Plans (IEPs) and Individual Behaviour Plans (IBPs).
+These include Individual Education Plans (IEPs) and Individual Behaviour Plans (IBPs).

-- CAPs are for students who can access mainstream curriculum but need adjustments to teaching strategies, amount of homework, assessments or the physical environment to allow them to demonstrate their ability. - IEPs are for students who cannot access mainstream curriculum and need personalised modified outcomes, assessments or learning activities.
+IEPs are for students who cannot access mainstream curriculum and need personalised modified outcomes, assessments or learning activities.
+They are also for students who can access mainstream curriculum but need adjustments to teaching strategies, amount of homework, assessments or the physical environment to allow them to demonstrate their ability.